-See in Glossary Toolkit event system shares many of the same terminology and event naming.
-The event system is composed of the following:
+UIElements includes an event system that communicates user interactions to visual elements.
+Inspired by HTML events, the UIElements events system shares many of the same terminology and event naming.
+The UlElement event system is comprised of the following:

 You can also use events to communicate other types of messages to visual elements.
 For example, the